How To Remove & Install The Front Wheel On Your Dirt Bike

 • Step 3: Loosen the pinch bolts, but don’t remove them.

-• Step 4: Use your block of wood to punch the axle into the hub.
+• Step 4: Punch the axle into the hub using your wood block.

 • Step 5: Pull out the axle.